A Deep Learning-Based FPGA Function Block Detection Method with Bitstream to Image Transformation: Experimental Results

 \subsubsection{Effect of EDA tools}

-In this experiment, the model is trained on the bitstreams generated by Vivado 2017.4 and tested on the bitstreams generated by the other version of Xilinx Vivado, namely Vivado 2016.3 and Vivado 2017.2.
-The training process is the same as mentioned in Sec.~\ref{4_5_1_sec}.
+In this experiment, the model is trained on the bitstreams generated by Vivado 2017.4 and tested on the bitstreams generated by the other versions of Xilinx Vivado, namely Vivado 2016.3, Vivado 2017.2, Vivado 2018.3, and Vivado 2019.2.
+The training process is the same as mentioned in Section~\ref{4_5_0_sec}.
 The bitstreams for testing implementing encryption algorithms used for PDF-R2 and PDF-R5, contain the function blocks with the same implementation constructions as the ones in the training set.
 The encryption algorithm used for PDF-R2 is included in the training set.
 However, the encryption algorithm used for PDF-R5 is not included.
 This experiment is set up to explore the effect of the EDA tools.
 Although the EDA tools are provided by the FPGA vendors, the corresponding EDA tools are updated continually.

 The evaluation results are shown in Fig.~\ref{fig9}.
-The evaluation results on bitstreams generated by Vivado 2016.2 and Vivado 2017.2 are compared with the evaluation results on bitstreams generated by Vivado 2017.4.
-The AP of MD5 is not affected by the change of EDA tool.
-The AP of RC4 evaluated on other EDA tools, namely Vivado 2016.3 and Vivado 2017.2, is lower than the AP evaluated on Vivado 2017.4.
+The evaluation results on bitstreams generated by other versions of Vivado are compared with the evaluation results on bitstreams generated by Vivado 2017.4.
 Although there are some differences in placing and routing when optimizing the same design on the different versions of Vivado toolset, there is no big difference in the resource utilization of function blocks and the effect of EDA tools on the detection accuracy is really slight.
-It is evident that the model trained on bitstreams generated by Vivado 2017.4 can detect the function blocks from the bitstreams generated by Vivado 2016.3 and Vivado 2017.2, although the detection accuracy of some function blocks may decrease due to the really low resource utilization.
+It is evident that the model trained on bitstreams generated by Vivado 2017.4 can detect the function blocks from the bitstreams generated by the other versions of Xilinx Vivado, although the detection accuracy of some function blocks, such as RC4, may decrease due to the really low resource utilization.